hongrongyang/ML_Climate/journal.md

 ### 📅 Week 10 (2025.4.10)

 ##### ✅ Weekly Progress Update
-This week, we focused on connecting our carbon-aware system with the DRL controller.
-The main goal was to ensure that the policy can make decisions not only based on user satisfaction and grid safety, but also by considering carbon emissions.
+This week, we focused on coupling the carbon intensity modeling with the DRL controller to enable environmentally aware policy learning.
+The goal was to ensure the pricing agent not only optimizes for user welfare and grid safety, but also respects system-wide carbon emission limits.

-At a high level, we implemented three major enhancements:
+At a high level, enhancements includes:
-- **State Representation Extension**
-  Incorporated carbon-related features—such as local emission factors and current carbon budget—into the agent’s state space.
-- **Reward Signal Redesign**
-  Adjusted the reward function to reflect trade-offs between user satisfaction, network congestion, and environmental impact.
-- **Safety Constraint Integration**
-  Treated the carbon budget as a cost constraint within the DRL framework, enabling safe policy learning under carbon limits.
+- CMDP-Based Policy Learning: We formulated the problem as a Constrained Markov Decision Process (CMDP), where the agent maximizes long-term reward while satisfying safety constraints on system cost (e.g., carbon violations).

+- Adaptive Cost Scaling: Introduced an ensemble-based uncertainty-aware cost function.
+The scaling factor `β` is adaptively tuned to balance safety and exploration during training.

+- Extended State and Reward Design: equations to reflect the multi-objective nature of the system.
+  - Reward `r_t` = scaled social welfare
+  - Cost `c_t` = carbon intensity cost `c_t^ci` + grid congestion cost `c_t^g`

+- Carbon Constraint Cost Term: Triggers penalty when the system-wide carbon intensity `CI_sw` exceeds the target limit `CI_max`.
+This ensures carbon emissions are constrained in the policy decisions.

+- Grid Congestion Cost Term (`Eq.
+15`): Penalizes violations on key transmission lines if the power flow exceeds allowed thresholds `ϕ_max`.
+Prevents the model from creating congestion while rebalancing EV loads.

 ##### 🔄 Next Week Plan
 Next week, we will begin full-scale integration and optimization of the **EV–CS–DSO–Grid–Carbon** system.
 The focus will shift to end-to-end coordination, global policy performance evaluation, and scenario-based analysis.

+- Hongrong: Responsible for the first four enhanvements.
+- Dongbing: Responsible for the last two enhanvements and preparation of weekly project memos.

 -------